julzaza/wildwitchherbs/_posts/2026-01-21-most-powerful-herbs-witchcraft.md

 ### Can powerful or dangerous herbs still be used?

-Yes—but traditionally only with knowledge, preparation, and timing.
+Yes, but traditionally only with knowledge, preparation, and timing.
 These were not beginner plants, and they were rarely used in emotionally unstable states.

 ### What makes an herb sacred?